Aktion National Airport

-Aktion National Airport is an airport serving Preveza and Lefkada in Greece.
+Aktion National Airport is an airport on the Aktion Peninsula in Acarnania, Greece, serving Preveza and Lefkada.
 It is also known as Preveza Airport.
 It is also used by NATO and Hellenic Air Force Command.
 The airport commenced operations in 1968.

 History

 In December 2015, the privatisation of Aktion National Airport and 13 other regional airports of Greece was finalised with the signing of the agreement between the Fraport AG/Copelouzos Group joint venture and the state privatisation fund.
 "We signed the deal today", the head of Greece's privatisation agency HRADF, Stergios Pitsiorlas, told Reuters.
 According to the agreement, the joint venture will operate the 14 airports (including Aktion National Airport) for 40 years as of autumn 2016.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Aktion National Airport: